 I’m writing Christmas cards while rewatching the film, Carol, on Netflix.
 It’s not a Christmas movie, but takes place around Christmas.
 (I’m actually not a fan of Christmas movies but do enjoy movies with that holiday as a backdrop.)
 While the film is a beautiful depiction of a forbidden love affair between two women in the 1950s, it speaks to me for another reason.
 The film has a strong sense of time and place.
 The younger woman works in a department store, the kind my grandmother shopped in when I was a child.
 In the film, the women take a trip together and stay in roadside motels along the way and in a luxury hotel in Chicago.
 The older woman’s white suitcases even remind me of those my mother owned, which were probably a wedding gift.

 During one scene in the film, the Christmas song ‘Silver Bells’ plays on the radio.
-The first time I watched this scene, in the movie theater, I felt an overwhelming sense of longing for the Christmases of my childhood and missed my mother so much it hurt.
+The first time I watched this scene, in the movie theater, I felt an overwhelming sense of longing for the Christmases of my childhood and missed my mother terribly.
 Mom made Christmas so special.
 I remember sitting in our living room one night just before Christmas … the room was decorated to perfection, as always.
 The lights were low.
 Candles were lit and had a pine scent (or maybe that was the tree).
 A Christmas album was playing.
 It felt so cozy and warm.
 I just sat there alone on the sofa and absorbed it all — the twinkling lights and the Christmas smell and the music — and I wanted time to stop.
 In fact, it felt like time had stopped for me.
 It was an idyllic moment.
 I felt happy.

 I am continuing my online genealogy research sporadically.
 I recently discovered a new branch of our family tree.
 My 2nd great-grandfather on my mother’s German side of the family, Paul Schneidenwind, married a woman of Hungarian descent, Julia Straubhauer, whose Hungarian ancestors (Straubhaar) came from Bács-Bodrog County in Hungary.
 They hailed from the villages of Futog/Futak and Prigrevica, which are now part of Serbia thanks to those many border changes over the centuries.